sculptor/sculptor.github.io/documentation/installation.md

 If this Eclipse project (with the Maven launchers) is **open** in your Eclipse workspace then the menu items for this launchers are available in the 'External Tools' menu.

 ![External Tools Menu](/images/documentation/installation/external-tools-menu.png)

+### Eclipse projects and Maven build started from command line

+After executing a Maven build from the command line the corresponding projects in Eclipse have to be refreshed manually!
+Thereafter you should not have any red crosses (problems) in Eclipse.
+Sometimes, validation errors in code generation files (.xtend) must be cleaned manually as well.
+This an be done with a "clean build" (using "Project > Clean...") of the corresponding Eclipse project.

   </div>
 </div>